-As of April 1st, 2017, the Northwest Alberta FASD (Fetal Alcohol Spectrum Disorder) Service Network will have received a grant of approximately $1.2 million by the Alberta FASD Cross-Ministry-Committee.
+As of April 1st, 2018, the Northwest Peace FASD Network (Society) will have received a grant of approximately $1.2 million by the Alberta FASD Cross-Ministry-Committee.

-These funds will be used to support the enhancement and delivery of FASD-related services throughout the Northwest Alberta Service Network.
+These funds will be used to support the enhancement and delivery of FASD-related services throughout the Northwest Peace Network.
 The support services are for: children, youth and adults.

 A diagnosis is not needed to be eligible for support services.
 Agency services include: Parent Child Assistant Program Mentors and FASD Support workers

 This year the Network funded programs and supports within the following agencies:

 - Accredited Supportive Living Services (ASLS) for PCAP and FASD Supports in both the Grande Prairie area and the northern region around Peace River, Manning, Grimshaw, High Prairie, and Fairview.

 - This year a new pilot program Correctional Centre FASD Release Program will be offered in partnership with Peace River Correctional Facility.
 Individuals will be supported as they prepare to be released.

 - Aseniwuche Winewak Nation of Canada (AWN) for PCAP and FASD Supports in Grande Cache area.

 - Lesser Slave Lake Indian Regional Council for PCAP mentorship in Drift Pile and Sucker Creek.

 - Whitefish Lake Nation # 459 for PCAP mentorship in Whitefish Lake and Woodland Cree First Nation